The $s^\pm$-Wave Superconductivity in the Pressurized La$_4$Ni$_3$O$_{10}$

-The obtained band structure is shown in Fig.~\ref{dft}(a), and the DOS, including the total DOS and that contributed by different orbital components, is shown in Fig.~\ref{dft}(b).
+The obtained band structure is shown in Fig.~\ref{dft}(a), and the density of state (DOS) that contributed by different orbital components, is shown in Fig.~\ref{dft}(b).
 Fig.~\ref{dft}(b) shows that the low-energy DOS is mainly contributed by the two Ni-$3d$ orbitals, with the $3d_{z^2}$ dominating the $3d_{x^2-y^2}$ in the contribution.
 To acquire a TB description of the DFT band structure, we constructed maximally localized Wannier representations\cite{dft5} by projecting the Bloch states (with an 20×20×3 $k$ mesh) from the DFT calculations onto the $3d_{z^2}$ and $3d_{x^2-y^2}$ orbitals.
 As depicted in the Supplementary Materials (SM), the band structure obtained from the complete Wannier representations agrees very well with that from DFT calculation across the entire energy range of interest.